Part 15 of Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 This is one of the main issues to consider when you’re planning on starting your own business.
 Then, after you acquire your customer base, you have to keep thinking of ways to keep them happy.

 The more customers you have, the more chances you have to succeed, the more chances you have to optimize your business, and the more stability you have.
 Imagine having one customer: you have one chance to make a sale.
-On the other hand, if you have thousands of customers, you can test and try out different offers and products and get a lot of feedback.
+On the other hand, if you have thousands of them, you can test and try out different offers and products and get a lot of feedback.
 You obviously have a better chance with more customers.

 - How old are your customers?